Table of Contents

-Sometimes, the dissection can spread through the intima, media and adventitia causing external rupture.
-This of course causes huge internal bleeding or cardiac tamponade if the dissection extends through the adventitia but into the pericardial sac, forming a hemocardium.
-Both scenarios are severely life-threatening and can lead rapidly to death.
+Sometimes, the dissection can spread through the intima, media, and adventitia causing an external rupture.
+This, of course, causes huge internal bleeding or cardiac tamponade if the dissection extends through the adventitia but into the pericardial sac, forming a hemopericardium.
+Both scenarios are life-threatening and can lead rapidly to death.

-It is possible for the dissection to enter the aortic walls and then recanalize the lumen of the aorta through another second distal intimal tear which extends medially rather than laterally.
-This condition is less serious for patients as there is a pathway for the blood to leave preventing a serious build up of pressure.
+It is possible for the dissection to enter the aortic walls and then recanalize the lumen of the aorta through another second distal intimal tear.
+This condition is less serious for patients as there is a pathway for the blood to leave preventing a serious build-up of pressure.
 Eventually, this can lead to a chronic dissection and the channel can become covered in endothelium leading to a double-barrel aorta (there are now two vascular channels within the aorta).
-Retroperitoneal and pericardial ruptures are possible if the pressure build up is great enough.
+Retroperitoneal and pericardial ruptures are possible.

 When the blood enters the intima and tears through the media, it creates a false lumen.
 The true lumen is the natural physiological lumen of the vessel.
 In between both of these lumens is a layer of intima which is known as the intimal flap.
 As stated above, the false lumen may recanalize into the true lumen.